-1. The total amount of program income that will have been received before the start of the following program year, and that has not yet been reprogrammed \$0 2.
-The number of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan \$0 ćo 3.
-The number of surplus funds from urban renewal settlements \$0 4.
-The amount of any grant funds returned to the line of credit for which the \$0 planned use has not been included in a prior statement or plan.
-5. The amount of income from float-funded activities \$0 Total Program Income \$0 Other CDBG Requirements 4.
-The amount of consent and asticities ćo The amount of urgent need activities \$0 2.
-The estimated percentage of CDBG funds that will be used for activities 80% that benefit persons of low and moderate income
+1. The total amount of program income that will have been received before the start of the following program year, and that has not yet been reprogrammed 2.
+The number of proceeds from section 108 loan guarantees that will be \$0 used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan 3.
+The number of surplus funds from urban renewal settlements 4.
+The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan.
+5. The amount of income from float-funded activities Total Program Income Other CDBG Requirements 4.
+The control of the ćo 1.
+The amount of urgent need activities \$0